jaybosamiya/matasano-crypto/README.md

 License
 -------

-Everything in this repository is covered under the [MIT License](http://jay.mit-license.org/2016).
+All code in this repository is covered under the [MIT License](http://jay.mit-license.org/2016).

+The questions are taken from [cryptopals.com](http://cryptopals.com/).
+No infringement is intended.